 Channel your inner Lara Croft or Indiana Jones and join the quest to uncover the secrets of the past.
 In this three-week intensive learning experience, you will be joining a unique archaeological excavation jointly directed by ACU in partnership with international experts.

-Archaeological field schools are proposed in Israel, where you will get to excavate one of the most famous sites from Ancient Israel, and in Rome, where you will study the everyday life of the Ancient Romans.
+Archaeological field schools are offered annually in Israel (subject to geopoliticial safety), where you will get to excavate one of the most famous sites from Ancient Israel, and in Rome, where you will study the everyday life of the Ancient Romans.

 The archaeology major provides core instruction on archaeological evidence and theory combined with opportunities for hands-on experience in the field.

-You will learn about ancient peoples in the Near East from earliest habitation through interactions of the ancient Israelites with the Egyptians, Assyrians, Babylonians, Canaanites, Philistines, Greeks and the Romans.
+You will learn about ancient peoples in the Near East from earliest habitation through interactions of the ancient Israelites with the Egyptians, Assyrians, Babylonians, Canaanites, Philistines, Persians, Greeks and Romans.

 Along the way, you can choose to study related units in history, languages and science depending on your personal interest.
 Top achieving students can undertake a personalised special research project supervised by the program director and complete an honours year.